ParkPow On-Premise Setup Guide

 Step 3: Download docker-compose.yml

-Login to Plate Recognizer and then go to your Account Page.
-Under ParkPow License section, click on Manage (blue button) and download docker-compose.yml.
-This file defines the services used by ParkPow and has your license information.
+Log in to Plate Recognizer and then go to your Account Page.
+Under the ParkPow License section, click on Manage (blue button) and download docker-compose.yml.
+This file defines the services used by ParkPow and contains your license information.

 Step 4: Run docker-compose.yml